ANALYSIS-Latin America's oil producers sweat to cover costs as price war takes toll

 ON THE VERGE

-Even though it is partially protected by a hedging program and has credit lines available, Mexico's Pemex seems the most vulnerable among its peers in Latin America to low crude prices.
+Even though it is partially protected by a hedging program and has credit lines available, Mexico's highly-indebted Pemex seems the most vulnerable among Latin American peers to low crude prices.
+Petrobras is in a stronger position due to the productivity of Brazil's pre-salt region.

-The company's financial debt surpassed $100 billion in 2019, even after receiving capital injections from the government.

-"At the current Mexican crude basket price of below $20 per barrel, Pemex upstream business (exploration and production) does not generate enough cash flow to cover operational and financial costs," Fitch Ratings said last week.
+Pemex upstream business (exploration and production) does not generate enough cash flow to cover operational and financial costs at prices below $20 per barrel, Fitch Ratings said last week.

-Pemex revised its Maya price formulas down last Friday, which could bring even lower prices.
-So far this year, Pemex exploration and production costs - which do not include financial costs or taxes - average about $16 per barrel, according to company data.

-(Reporting by Marianna Parraga, additional reporting by Alexandra Valencia in Quito, Adriana Barrera, Stefanie Eschenbacher and David Alire in Mexico City, Gram Slattery and Marta Nogueira in Rio de Janeiro, Oliver Griffin in Bogota and Luc Cohen in New York; Editing by Daniel Flynn and Tom Brown)
+(Reporting by Marianna Parraga, additional reporting by Alexandra Valencia in Quito, Adriana Barrera, Stefanie Eschenbacher and David Alire in Mexico City, Gram Slattery and Marta Nogueira in Rio de Janeiro, Oliver Griffin in Bogota and Luc Cohen in New York; Editing by Daniel Flynn, Tom Brown and David Gregorio)

 ((marianna.parraga@thomsonreuters.com; +5255 5282 7159; Reuters Messaging: marianna.parraga@thomsonreuters.com))